-  - The program partially funded a shared Alcohol/Highway Safety Educator position with the Council on Addiction Prevention & Education (CAPE) of Dutchess County, Inc. Successful CAPE programming in 2013 included continued utilization of the “Teen Driving… It’s a Family Affair” Program offered in all Dutchess County School Districts, as well as, coordination of High School SADD chapters/related activities, and the annual Dutchess County SADD conference.
+- The program partially funded a shared Alcohol/Highway Safety Educator position with the Council on Addiction Prevention & Education (CAPE) of Dutchess County, Inc. CAPE programming delivered in 2015 included continued utilization of the “Teen Driving… It’s a Family Affair” Program offered in School Districts throughout the County, as well as, coordination of High School SADD chapters/related activities, and the annual Dutchess County SADD conference.
 DC-CAPE staff remains instrumental in the delivery of prevention education/information and remain key components in the cultivation & development of strong working relationships in the schools/communities.

-- Program Coordinator assisted with organization/support of mock DWI crashes and Impaired Driving awareness presentations in School Districts throughout Dutchess County.
+- Program Coordinator assisted with organization/support of mock DWI crashes, Pre Prom Assemblies, and Impaired Driving awareness presentations in School Districts throughout Dutchess County.
 The STOP-DWI program also provided a variety of PI & E materials that were distributed to the respective student bodies.